1. The atmosphere is the envelope of_____________.

 Explanation: Nitrogen makes up ~78% of the atmosphere.

-3. The percentage of oxygen in the atmosphere is about:
+3. The percentage of oxygen in the atmosphere is about_____________.

 A) 10%